 “To resolve these incredibly fine wires and the connections between them, we need the images to be on the nanometer scale,” or a billionth of a meter, explains Bock.
 At the same time, though, to get the complete picture, he must survey a chunk of brain tissue that is 100,000 times that scale in thickness.
 “This is why you need a high-throughput imaging system.
 When we run it at full steam, the scope generates one trillion bytes of data per day.”

-At Janelia Farm, Bock will extend his work to tackle two important goals—to build another high-throughput EM that will automatically load the thousands of brain slice samples and to find ways to deal efficiently with such huge amounts of raw data.
+At Janelia, Bock extends his work to tackle two important goals—to build another high-throughput EM that will automatically load the thousands of brain slice samples and to find ways to deal efficiently with such huge amounts of raw data.

 “When you look at these images, it’s like a bowl of spaghetti, each piece tangled up with the others.
 How do you keep track of the data?
 Which strand is which?
 And how are they are connected to each other?”
 Bock asks.
 “Eventually, we want to scale up to a section of brain that would be like an Olympic-size swimming pool of spaghetti, where each strand can literally stretch from one end to the other.”